 And nobody cared!
 (Well, almost nobody *cough*) All that fretting for nothing.

 I’m making that same ham again.
 And I suspect for many years to come.

 It’s based on my mom’s ham.
 And it’s absolutely delicious!

-Side Dishes to go with this spiral glazed ham
+What to serve with glazed ham

 Honey-Orange Glazed Ham